-I have had the pleasure of working on Corporate Engagement programs in Australia, the Nordics and Europe.
-In all cases a good corporate partnership in my opinion thrives when both parties recognise the commercial reality of working together.
+When it comes to working on Corporate Engagement programs, no matter where you are in the world, there is one key element to keep in mind.
+A good corporate partnership thrives when both parties recognise the commercial reality of working together.

 The simple fact is brand reputation affects bottom line and philanthropic partnerships help to build and support a positive image.
-So here are my five top tips to Corporate Engagement success in a digital environment.
+So here are my five top tips to build successful corporate partnerships in a digital, charity fundraising environment.

 1. Be Strategic, this is a commercial partnership

 Both parties must benefit from the partnership.
 Both brands have a commercial value.
-When considering a partnership, both CSR Managers and charities should consider how do our organisations align?
-Do we have similar target audiences?
-Do any of our programs connect?
-How can we fit with the overall mission, aims and objectives driving each organisation?
+When considering a corporate partner, both CSR Managers and charities should consider how do our organisations align?
+Do you have similar target audiences?
+Do any of your programs connect?
+How can you fit with the overall mission, aims and objectives driving each organisation?
 It’s a bit like dating; consider who might be a perfect match for you.